xbrlus/xbrl-api/templates/Leases/leaseTemplateGoogle.md

  *url*

  The url of the data you want.
-This is defined in the api and maybe something like the following:
+This is defined in the api and may be something like the following:

  `http://csuite.xbrl.us/php/dispatch.php?Task=xbrlCIKLookup&Ticker=aapl`